tarwn/lessthandot-hugo/blogs/content/posts/2009-06-17-dealing-with-a-transport-level-error-has.md

 What you can do is connect to the server again and try running your query and that will solve it.
-There is a faster/easier way…..just hit F5 or the execute icon again and the query will also run.
+There is a faster/easier way.....just hit F5 or the execute icon again and the query will also run.
 That is much easier isn't it?